DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 Quick analysis of the type of sound/noise:

-- dogbarking, babycry, person sneeze, rooster, involve the vibration, resonance of vocal (or nasal) tract or cords, a bit like speech, and is considered non-stationnary.
+- dogbarking, babycry, person sneeze, rooster, involve non-linear vibration and resonance of vocal (or nasal) tract and cords, a bit like speech, and is considered non-stationnary.
 - Rain, sea waves are somewhat stationary, rain sounds a bit like white noise.
 Let's say pseudo-stationnary because in various audio clips other noises are involved at times.
 - Helicopter, chainsaw: pseudo-stationary.
 If the engine r.p.m does not change in a timeframe, the process is stationary.
 With harmonics linked to the engine rpm, number of cylinders, and the number of rotor blades (helicopter).
 - Fire crakling: impulsive noise.